JasonJWilliamsNY/docker_jupyterhub_config/README.md

 1. You should setup at least one user from your username list to be a hub admin user.
 In the `jupyterhub_config.py` file, edit `c.Authenticator.admin_users`.
-Include in the brackets, quoted, comma-separated usernames.
+Include in the brackets quoted, comma-separated usernames.

        c.Authenticator.admin_users = {"user_foo","user_bar"}